omarandlorraine/stoc/README.md

 # stoc
 Stochastic superoptimiser targetting the 6502

-We've got a few different search strategies implemented actually, and these exercises the emulator, equivalence tester and everything.
-Some assembly language files in `testing/` contain goofy code sequences that contain obvious inefficiencies.
+We've got a few different search strategies implemented actually, and these exercise the emulator, equivalence tester and everything.
+Some assembly language files in `examples/` contain goofy code sequences that contain obvious inefficiencies.
 They are just there to demonstrate stoc.

 To build the system, type `make`.
-For each architecture, (currently two or three varieties of 6502) `make` will generate the appropriate source code and compile an executable named `stoc-$arch`.
+For each architecture, (currently a few varieties of 6502) `make` will generate the appropriate source code and compile an executable named `stoc-$arch`.

 ### Supported architectures
 So far, we've got a few varieties of 6502.
 These are: